 Online slots were an exception to the law when it comes to the Spanish casinos.
 They remained illegal until 2014 when a new legislation was passed to allow operators to get licensed for slots.
 When the law came into effect in 2015, there were ten new websites that got a license, along with another 20 existing operators who wanted to offer slots legally.
 These were big names in the industry like William Hill, the web software provider Playtech and Bet365.

-Before the industry was regulated, online casino Spain punters played their favourite slots in foreign-based casinos and the government could not stop them to do so.
-With the new legislation, players can already enjoy the game at licensed Spanish Casinos online.
+Before the industry was regulated, casinos in Spain punters played their favourite slots in foreign-based casinos, and the government could not stop them to do so.
+With the new legislation, players can already enjoy the game at licensed Spanish online casinos.
 This is great news because it means players are protected legally, and they can enjoy themselves in a fully regulated environment.

 Below we will present you some of the best casinos Spain has to offer.

 Although the attitude towards gambling in Spain is quite liberal, the online operators in Spain scene has taken a long way to reach the point it is at now, and there are still restrictions when it comes to gambling on the Internet.
 The industry boomed much later than 1977 when the land-based casinos were legalised.

 When the government split the country into 17 separate regions in 2008, each of them was allowed to grant their own gaming licenses as they find fit.
 However, this led to rapid growth, and the country now has 40 casinos.

 Online sports betting was legalised much earlier in 2006, but only in 2010, the 17 gaming authorities met with the National Gaming Board to decide how to regulate online gambling.